stat660-s21/course-questions-wiki/week-02-reflections/ypaulsen-stat660.md

 [Chapter 9 Quiz, Problem 4]
 * Question (ypaulsen-stat660): Is there any advantage to the rigididty of SAS variable structures?
-* Answer (ypaulsen-stat660): This wasn't answered here, but I'm inclined to believe it has to do with databases.
+* Answer (ypaulsen-stat660): This wasn't answered here, but I'm inclined to believe it has to do with working in databases.

 [Chapter 9 Quiz, Problem 5]